 Data from the Jabil survey shows that B2C solution developers still haven’t made up their minds on their approach to integration.
 While 53 percent of participants say they would describe their company’s solution culture as “interoperable” or “open source,” another 47 percent believe a controlled ecosystem is the way to go.

 Which of the following best describes your company's culture of enabling your customers to integrate and connect your devices with other home and building solutions?
 (By type of customer)

 In an interoperable environment, two other areas are of special importance: communication standards and data security.

 One aspect of the smart home that poses more challenges, though, is data security.
 As we mentioned, many solution providers currently struggle with managing the back-end of connectivity.
 It is no wonder that hackers can skulk their way into everything from websites to databases.
-Necessary data protection processes are not in place to prevent malicious actors from doing as they wish, but the recent General Data Protection Regulation (GDPR) in the European Union may be an early indicator of more laws coming in this area.
+Necessary data protection processes are not in place to prevent malicious actors from doing as they wish, but laws such as the General Data Protection Regulation (GDPR) in the European Union may be an early indicator of more coming in this area.

 Given all these challenges, 99 percent of solution providers say technology or business partners will be important to their connected home and building strategy.
 Topping the list, product brands will be looking to third-parties with expertise in data management, manufacturing and cloud, among others.
 We can expect to see more partnership across industries in making the smart home a reality.